-Strategies/Actions Measures Develop workforce capacity and capability through workplace learning and development Workforce is skilled and equipped to undertake agree roles - develop and improve workforce planning capability.
+Strategies/Actions Measures Develop workforce capacity and capability through workplace learning and development > Workforce is skilled and equipped to undertake agreed roles - develop and improve workforce planning capability.
 Training plan and budget is agreed and programed throughout the year.
-Improved reporting and development of training plan Review and align job roles and skill requirements to workforce needs Agreement, recognition and understanding of employ contribution and participation organisation objective position descriptions.
-Improve workforce accessibility, culture and communication for employee engagement and workforce development Contribute to the provision of a healthy and active workforce - Health and Wellbeing programs, return to work support, leadership development.
-Implement methods and technologies that enhance s development, flexibility and participation.
+Improved reporting and development of training plans.
+Review and align job roles and skill requirements to workforce needs > Agreement, recognition and understanding of employee contribution and participation organisation objectives - position descriptions.
+Improve workforce accessibility, culture and communication for employee engagement and workforce development > Contribute to the provision of a healthy and active workforce - Health and Wellbeing programs, return to work support, leadership development.
+Implement methods and technologies that enhance skill development, flexibility and participation.
 Continue to encourage management to review and implement any recommendations from Employee Climate Survey.
-Utilise available technologies that improve and simpli communication and accessibility to information - Learning Management System, flexible learning and delivery, Online support and other technology.
-Develop management and employee engagement Enhance leadership develop opportunities and practices.
+Utilise available technologies that improve and simplify communication and accessibility to information - Learning Management System, flexible learning and delivery, Online support and other technology.
+Develop management and employee engagement > Enhance leadership develop opportunities and practices.
 Employee participation in working parties and committees.
 Engagement and actions adhere to the RWCC Enterprise agreement and agreed policy and procedures.
-Workforce health and wellbeing HR resources are simple, proactive and supportive of WHandS and workplace needs.
+Workforce health and wellbeing > HR resources are simple, proactive and supportive of work, health and safety and workplace needs.
 Contribute to a healthy and active workforce.
-Health and Wellbeing programs, return to work initiatives, EA program, Fit to Work practises.
+Health and wellbeing programs, recovery at work initiatives, employee assistance program, fit to work practises.